-The aa indices listed in this bulletin are available at geomag.bgs.ac.uk/data_service/data/magnetic_indices/aaindex as well as the full data set from 1868.
+The aa indices listed in this bulletin are available at geomag.bgs.ac.uk/data service/data/magnetic indices/aaindex as well as the full data set from 1868.

-Definitive aa are published by the International Service for Geomagnetic Indices, EOST, 5 rue René Descartes, 67084 Strasbourg Cedex, France.
+Definitive as are published by the International Service for Geomagnetic Indices, EOST, 5 rue René Descartes, 67084 Strasbourg Cedex, France.